RupaliJinke/Cakey/README.md

 # Cakey
-This is Ecommerce website for ordering cakes
+This is Ecommerce website for ordering cakes.
 The technologies used:html & css